Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ## Minor Feral ethnics

 Not all animal breeds are represented in the rules because some of them represent the majority of existing individuals/declinations, but there are many more than that in nature corresponding to minorities scattered here and there.
 We will then speak of minor feral ethnicity and in these cases it is proposed to use the profile of an equivalent major ethnicity.

 | Ethnics   | Animal | Attributes           |
 |-----------|-------------------------------|
 | Pandarran | Panda  | Constitution, Wisdom |
 | Raskkan   | Shark  | Stength, Cunning     |

+Ethnicities without cultural and/or racial properties get 1 PP for each missing list (as if they had chosen the disadvantage that turns these lists into 1 PP each).

 ## Demie ethnics